Frequently Asked Questions

 If they are minors, not really.
 Be prepared to present a hospital bill and proof you paid for the bill at their birth.
 Also, once the kids turn 21, they can sponsor you for a green card.

-The investor, the spouse, and kids ages 14-20.
+The investor, the spouse, and children under age 21.

 In short, changing status in the U.S. will allow you to be in the U.S. for up to two years without international travel.
 Going to an interview at the U.S. consulate/embassy in your home country will typically allow for a longer period before renewal and more international travel flexibility.
 However, please check out the government site to find out how long the visa is valid for your home country.
 (Click on your country on the side, then click on “E”.)